monicagiraldochica/bash_tutorial/docs/math.md

 ### `echo "scale=NDECIMALS; OPERATION" | bc -l`

-Clearly, some of the results of the previous examples have way too many decimals.
-You can cut the number of decimals using scale.
+Clearly, some of the results of the previous examples have too many decimals.
+You can cut the number of decimals using `scale`.

 ```bash
 $ echo "(2.34 / 1.895) + sqrt (10)" | bc -l